Sophie Anderson (actress)

-Sophie Anderson (born 23 November 1987) is an English pornographic actress, internet personality, and recording artist.
-She began appearing in pornographic films such as Fake Taxi and Evil Angel in 2017, later finding internet fame in October 2018 when she and fellow porn star Rebecca More, who brand themselves "The Cock Destroyers", posted a video that went viral.
-Both her and More's videos became memes and the pair were subsequently been regarded as 'gay icons'.
-Since 2022, Anderson has appeared on various podcasts discussing her life and appeared as a team captain on the Canadian OutTV sex education quiz show Fucking Smart.
+Karen Anne Cook (23 November 1987 – 30 November 2023), known professionally as Sophie Anderson, was an English pornographic actress and internet personality.
+She began appearing in pornographic films for such studios as Fake Taxi and Evil Angel in 2017, later finding internet fame in October 2018 when she and fellow porn star Rebecca More, who branded themselves "The Cock Destroyers", posted a video that went viral.
+Both her and More's videos became internet memes and the pair were subsequently regarded as "gay icons" within the LGBTQ+ community, which saw them go on to front the Men.com series Slag Wars: The Next Destroyer (2020).
+Anderson appeared on various podcasts discussing her life and also served as a team captain on the Canadian OutTV sex education quiz show Fucking Smart (2022–2023).